Ever tried to create a business plan and ended up running for the hills?

 - Budget-conscious families, perhaps on a single income

 Identify the early adopters in this group.
 Trendy, health-conscious consumers would be much keener to adopt new and healthy recipes and also share their finding with their peer groups through social media.

 This is quite possibly the most important cell to get right.
-Start with what’s different about your product or business that makes you stand out from the crowd and offer a different solution to what’s already out there?
+Start with your story.
+What’s different about your product or business that makes you stand out from the crowd and offer a different solution to what’s already out there?

-Having a clear UVP will also be seriously valuable when it comes to hooking in early adopters.
+Having a clear unique value proposition (UVP) will also be seriously valuable when it comes to hooking in early adopters.
 You might feel that your UVP is too bold or exclusive, but early adopters don’t want to be spoken to in the same way that the potential mainstream customer will.

 You’ll also need to think about the benefit of your product.
 Your UVP isn’t an opportunity to rattle off features – you want to make sure you’ve addressed the needs of your customer by understanding why a certain feature will be of benefit.

 It can be hard to distill this down to one or two short sentences but it’s important to make sure you have a quick and succinct way to get your message across.
 Having this handy will really help you out when you’re doing other work on your ecommerce business like writing product listings, naming categories and creating banners.